DoctorKhan/The-Social-Game-Book/src/20_part/160_divide_conquer_architecture_division.md

 But even Machiavelli felt like a recent student of a much older school.
 This strategy wasn't just a political trick; it felt like a fundamental law of power, a kind of social physics that had been engineered into human civilization from its very foundation.
 It was too perfect, too ruthlessly effective, to be merely human innovation.

-**The cosmic mystery:** This modern political playbook wasn't a new invention.
+**The great mystery:** This modern political playbook wasn't a new invention.
 The patterns were too consistent, too sophisticated, too perfectly calibrated to human psychology.
 Something had been refining these techniques for a very long time—something that understood human nature better than humans understood themselves.

 ## The Core Mechanism